 HOURS after a power failure yesterday, Malaysia’s monopoly power distributor Tenaga Nasional cited a technical fault as the reason for the blackout but said it was baffled as to why it occurred.

 The three-hour cut in power plunged many buildings in Kuala Lumpur and three southern states in the peninsula into semi-darkness.
 It was the country’s most widespread power failure since 1996.

 When the main busbar malfunctioned, a standby busbar was to have taken over its functions, ensuring smooth transmission of power.
 But even the backup busbar failed, leaving officials puzzled.
 There were concerns about whether employees had slipped on maintenance, and Energy Minister Lim Keng Yaik said: ‘We have to find out if there was human error or maintenance not up to the mark.

 Tenaga Nasional was ordered to ensure the failure was never repeated.
 But yesterday it did happen again, though not for long.
 Datuk Abdul Hadi said, adding that Tenaga Nasional was unhappy it took so long to restore power.

 The above happened in 2005 and 7 years later, I am sure that Tenaga would have taken even more precautionary steps to prevent another national blackout.
-It has been some time since we had any major power outage but we should not disregard that we may face a record sized solar storm this year.
+It has been some time since we had any major power outage but we should not disregard that we may face record-sized solar flares this year.

-I am hoping for the latter but still we should not ever ignore the possibility of the former and predictions and analysis that comes with it.
+I am hoping for the latter but still, we should not ever ignore the possibility of the former and predictions and analysis that comes with it namely a major solar flare disrupting the electricity grids.
 Happy Tamil New Year.